Lisa Marie Presley’s Daughters Still Living With Priscilla Presley

 #latest Lisa Marie Presley's Kids Visit Her Estranged Husband, Court Monitor Present (PHOTO) https://t.co/tmqmG2w0My #celebrity pic.twitter.com/Q2zDk3cjuE

-— ????
-Jen Lawson ???? (@Jen__Lawson) February 24, 2017
+—????
+Jen Lawson???? (@Jen__Lawson) February 24, 2017

-At the time of the investigation, their twin daughters Finley and Harper, were allowed to live with their grandmother Priscilla Presley, the former wife of the late entertainer Elvis Presley, according to the Huffington Post.
+At the time of the investigation, their twin daughters, Finley and Harper, were allowed to live with their grandmother Priscilla Presley, the former wife of the late entertainer Elvis Presley, according to the Huffington Post.

-Lisa Marie Presley informed the Beverly Hills Police of Lockwood’s alleged child abuse in June, 2016, the same month the two publicly split.
+Lisa Marie Presley informed the Beverly Hills Police of Lockwood’s alleged child abuse in June of 2016, the same month the two publicly split.
 The revelations were made public by the police department last month.

 71 years old Priscilla Presley custodian to her 2 grandchildren by Lisa Marie Presley @GeorgeTakei @rosie